peeramid-labs/contracts/.changeset/hot-buses-protect.md

   - Principal cost calculations based on game parameters
   - 90/10 payment split between burn and DAO

+- GameLifeCycle script was renamed to `interactive` run it with `pnpm hardhat --network $NETWORK interactive`

+- all signatures are now available in `./all-signatures.json`
+- `pnpm clean` added to clean all artifacts & zk proofs cache

 ### Migration Notes

 1. **Client Updates Required**